NinjaDevsIO/twitterstreaming-laravel/README.md

 Are you using [Filters module?](https://github.com/TwitterStreamingPHP/twitterstreaming-filters)

-No, well, you should :)
+If no, well, you should :)

-Yes, we have been integrated into the Laravel Service Provider.
+If yes, we have been integrated into the Laravel Service Provider.

 The only thing that you need to use is require the package using composer: